-Navels orange are available through the winter.
+Navel oranges are available through the winter.
 They are a sweet, juicy, seedless orange making them ideal for eating.
-Harvesting starts in WA in May and extends through November.
+Harvesting in WA starts in May and extends through November.
 A range of varieties are grown to ensure an extended season.

-Midnight Valencias or the Summer Orange ends our citrus season with a zesty bang.
-With most other citrus varieties available only in the Winter months, this unique Valencia variety gives consumers the opportunity to enjoy fresh, local citrus right up until Christmas.
+Midknight Valencias or the Summer Orange ends our citrus season with a zesty bang.
+With most other citrus varieties available only in the winter months, this unique Valencia variety gives consumers the opportunity to enjoy fresh, local citrus right up until Christmas.
 The Midknight Summer Orange is virtually seedless and unmistakably juicy.

 Mandarins are picked in WA from April to November

-A range of varieties are grown to ensure an extended supply of fresh mandarins through winter.
+A range of varieties are grown to ensure an extended supply of fresh mandarins throughout winter.

 Imperial are the most widely planted and most popular mandarin variety grown in WA, possibly as it’s the first variety to launch the season in May.

-A small to medium sized fruit with smooth, thin-skinned.
+A small to medium sized fruit, smooth and thin-skinned.
 Easy to peel with stunning flavour.